amirbawab/EasyCC-CPP/README.md

 ##### General
 * Draw a UML
 * Replace map.count() with map.find()
+* Fix all FIXME
 ##### Lexical
 * Import test cases from the AB-Compiler repo
 * Implement the TODO in the code
+* Rename Config and Messages to LexicalConfig and LexicalMessages